Drexel University, Main Auditorium, 3141 Chestnut Street, Philadelphia, PA 19104

 .
 In addition, Aslan frequently appears on numerous television shows including "The Daily Show with Jon Stewart" and "The Colbert Report."

 Aslan is the President and CEO of Aslan Media Inc., which manages BoomGen Studios, a unique media company focused entirely on entertainment about the Greater Middle East and its Diaspora communities.
 He holds degrees in religion from Santa Clara University, Harvard and UC Santa Barbara, as well as a master of fine arts from the University of Iowa, where he was named the Truman Capote Fellow in Fiction.The event is free and open to the Drexel community.
-Tickets are required and will be available online beginning on April 7, 2014.
+Tickets are required and available online.

 Please direct any inquiries regarding the event to Jennifer Yusin at firstname.lastname@example.org